manas-chaudhari/manas-chaudhari.github.io/_posts/2016-08-09-rxjava-meets-data-binding-part-2.md

 date: "2016-08-09 20:56"
 ---

-[Part 1]({% post_url 2016-01-09-rxjava-meets-data-binding %}) showed how the idea of `RxObservableField` came into place and its benefits.
-The implementation however was very crude and had critical issues like not cleaning up subscriptions/memory leaks.
+[Part 1]({% post_url 2016-01-09-rxjava-meets-data-binding %}) showed the origin of `RxObservableField` and its benefits.
+This part improves the implementation to solve critical issues like cleaning up of subscriptions/memory leaks.

 ```java
 class RxObservableField<T> extends ObservableField<T> {